x211321/VGC-Analyze/README.md

 # Limitations
-VGC_Analyze uses the CSV data that's provided by the VGCollect.com backup function.The data provided this way is rather limited and mostly includes information thats required for restoring a VGCollect.com collection.
+VGC_Analyze uses the CSV data that's provided by the VGCollect.com backup function.
+The data provided this way is rather limited and mostly includes information that's required for restoring a VGCollect.com collection.
 The data source doesn't include detailed item information like publishers, developers, or release dates and can therefore not be used by VGC_Analyze.

 Date and price of purchase as well as the cart, box, manual and "others" attributes are included in the backup data, provided you have filled them in.

- * VGC_Analyze can't analyze data thats not there.
+ * VGC_Analyze can't analyze data that's not there.
 Depending on the way you maintain your collection the program will be more or less useful to you.

  * VGC_Analyze is not able to query external price charting databases or similar data providers and probably never will be.